 Belgrade – Belgrade is a gritty, lively, energetic and dynamic city that is just so cool it is sure to take you by surprise.
 Known for its incredible nightlife, Belgrade is also packed with history, culture and interesting things to do that you could easily occupy yourself for the recommended 3 days in Serbia’s capital.

-Ljubljana – End this 2-week Eastern Europe itinerary in Slovenia’s capital of Ljubljana.
+Ljubljana – End this 2-week itinerary for Eastern Europe in Slovenia’s capital of Ljubljana.
 This beautiful city is so incredibly charming that it is a strong contender for the most beautiful city in Eastern Europe (Tallinn has some competition).
 Plan to spend 2 or 3 days in Ljubljana, giving yourself longer if you’re interested in going for a day trip to Lake Bled, Lake Bohinj, lovely Maribor or even the seaside village of Piran.

 Classic Balkans Route